evannetwork/api-blockchain-core/docs/profile/claims.rst

   claims.getIdentityForAccount(subject);

-Gets the identity contract for a given account id.
+Gets the identity contract for a given account id or contract.

 ----------
 Parameters